dmbarbour/glas/docs/AbstractAssembly.md

 Proposed plain-old-data representation for abstract assembly as glas data:

         type AST = (Name, List of AST)      # constructor
-                 | 0b0:Data                 # constant data
+                 | d:Data                   # embedded data
-                 | 0b10:Name                # namespace ref
+                 | n:Name                   # namespace ref
+                 | s:(AST, List of TL)      # scoped AST
-                 | 0b110:Localization       # reified scope
+                 | z:List of TL             # localization

-This encoding uses lists for constructor nodes and a compact tagged union for leaf nodes.
-The representation of Name and Localization will depend on the namespace model.
-Assuming [glas namespaces](GlasNamespaces.md), we can directly reuse the Name type, and the Localization would be a 'link' TLMap, allowing us to evaluate names in scope.

-The system is assumed to define a set of primitive AST constructor functions.
-For example, a procedural intermediate language might specify '%i.add' for arithmetic and '%seq' for control.
-Primitives are prefixed with '%' by convention.
-This allows us to easily recognize and forward primitives when translating the namespace.

-Embedded data is arbitrary, and is not touched by namespace translations.
-However, to support flexible integration and acceleration, I recommend wrapping most embedded data within an AST node.
-For example, we might favor `(%i.const 42)` instead of directly using 42.

-By default, a compiler should forward primitives through a namespace unmodified.
-For example, when importing a module under prefix `foo.*` we could use rename `{ "" => "foo.", "%" => "%" }` to add a prefix to everything except the primitives.
-This indirection introduces an opportunity for a program to extend, restrict, override, route, and abstract AST primitives available to a subcomponent.
-This is the basis for the name *abstract assembly*.

-# Meta Thoughts

-## Naming Variables

-In context of metaprogramming, it is convenient if capture of variables is controlled, aka [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro).
-One possibility here is to encode a namespace directly into the computation, use translations to control access.
-Alternatively, we could encode variable names with reference to an external namespace.
-In the latter case, instead of `(%local "x")`, we might use `(%local &privateScopeName "x")`.
-This allows for limited non-hygienic macros when they can guess the private scope name.

-## Staged Eval

-In some cases, we'll want to insist certain expressions, often including function parameters and results, are evaluated at compile time.
-Minimally, this should at least be supported by annotations and the type system.
-But it is useful to further support semantic forms of static eval, e.g. '%static-if' doesn't necessarily need to assume the same type or environment on both conditions, instead allowing the static type of an expression or function to vary conditionally.

-In context of dead code elimination and lazy loading, static eval is limited in viable 'effects' API.
-We can permit 'safe' cacheable fetching of files or HTTP GET, or debug outputs such reporting a warning.
-In the latter case, we might be wiser to model the effect as an annotation and debugging as reflection.
+        type Name = prefix-unique Binary, excluding NULL, as bitstring type Prefix = any prefix of Name (empty to full), byte aligned type TL = Map of Prefix to (Prefix | NULL) as radix tree dict
+          # rewrites longest matching prefix, invalidates if NULL

+This encoding uses unlabeled lists for the primary AST node constructor, and a tagged union for everything else.
+An essential feature is that constructors always start with names.
+This allows us to leverage the namespace to extend, restrict, and redirect constructors.
+The system will provide a set of primitive constructor names prefixed with '%', such as '%i.add' for arithmetic and '%seq' for procedural composition.
+This common prefix simplifies recognition and translation.

+The only computation expressed at the AST layer is scoping 's', which applies a sequence of translations to an AST node.
+Scoping isn't strictly necessary.
+It will be eliminated when we apply the translations and evaluate an AST to normal form.
+However, scoping is convenient when composing large AST fragments, and supports lazy evaluation.
+A localization essentially records a scope for use in later computations, mostly multi-staged programming.

+Embedded data is the only type that doesn't contain names, and is thus not rewritten based on scope.
+However, we should wrap most embedded data with a suitable node that can validate its type and represent intentions, e.g. favoring `(%i.const 42)` where an integer expression is expected.
+Some languages might restrict which data can be embedded.

+Abstract assembly is designed for use in context of the [glas namespace model](GlasNamespaces.md), and I intend to gradually merge this document into that one.